douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * nombroj - numbers
 * nome - namely
 * nomi - to name; to denominate
+* nominativo - nominative
 * nomiĝi - to be called; to be named
 * nomo - name; denomination
-* nomumi - to appoint
+* nomumi - to appoint; to nominate
+* nomumo - nomination
 * norda - north; northern
 * norde - north
 * nordo - north